jdittrich/userNeedResearchBook/text/allURBook.md

 \

-sometimes you first sort the data under the overarching title or principle and than move it to an already existing subgroup later:
+sometimes you first sort the data under the overarching title or principle and then move it to an already existing subgroup later:

 The utterance: »Its bad that you can do imprecise things here, compared to programming (talking about Illustrator)« was first sorted